andrzejlisek/BackupToMail/readme.md

 * **4** \- Recover files based on the maps \- modify files according maps\.
 * **5** \- Recover files automatically \- modify files regardless maps\.
 * **6** \- Recover files based on the maps \- modify files regardless maps\.
+* **7** \- Analyze map files for recovery\.

-In every mode, the map files will not be modified\.
+In every mode in exception of **7**, the map files will not be modified\.
 It is not possible, which segments was actually incorrect, especially in automatically modes\.
 The result will give some informations which can be interpreted as series of values:

 * **Total values per segment** \- Number of values per segment depending on segment size and value size\.